 Take steps to make sure your home is protected.

 Maintaining chimneys and flue pipes is an important safety requirement.
-Liberty Utilities urges you to have a licensed heating contractor periodically inspect your chimneys and flue pipes for safe operation.
+Liberty urges you to have a licensed heating contractor periodically inspect your chimneys and flue pipes for safe operation.

 Planting a tree?
 Installing a fence?
 Planning a home improvement?
 Call 811.